Headbolt/LAPS-Stylee/README.md

-#
-#   This Script is designed for use in JAMF
-#
-#   - This script will randomize the password of the specified user account
-#	and post the password to a LAPS Extention Attribute in JAMF Pro.
+This script designed for use in JAMF will randomize the password of the specified user account and post the password to a LAPS Extention Attribute in JAMF Pro.
-#